chanlhock/SlapImage/README.md

 ## Chronology of Development Events
 - 16th Mar 2025: Started Android project SlapImage from scratch _Vibe Coding_ using DeepSeek in Kotlin.
 - 20th Mar 2025: Completed the Apps initial view with a running banner on top, follow by rows of grid icons container in the middle and bottom navigation fragment icons.
+- 25th Mar 2025: Assistance from DeepSeek to modify code so that the running banner code display transition more smoother and proffessionally handled.
+- 1st Apr 2025: With DeepSeek help clone developed an Apple IOS Apple for SlapImage using Apple xcode platform.
+Tried to maintained as similar visual looks, banner, grid icon and bottom navigation buttons as Android.
+Successfully emulated for iPad and iPhone.
+- 17th Apr 2025: Completed implementing in HomeFragment.kt both horizontal grid icon scroller and two circular indicators below horizontal grid icon scroller with active page's indicator highlighted in blue.
 -
 ## Unresolvable Bug in Todo List
 - When user press the back arrow button at the topbar of StockActivity.kt view, returning back to HomeFragment.kt view there is a large white rectangle covering lower two rows o the grid icon container.
 This only happens when user enters a Stock Ticker and check the stock price.
 However, if user uses the phone back button to return to HomeFragment.kt view, the bug doesn't happen.